Reverend Amy Shaw

 Stewardship

 Stewardship is a reality in the life of any church.
 As a minister, my goal is to make conversations about financial matters factual, honest, transparent, and routine.
-At LCUUC we are currently in our fourth full year of year-round pledging, and pledge amounts have risen consistently since my arrival.

 Giving is good; it shouldn't be a pain to do it.